austinkeeley/fann-labs/README.md

 # FANN Labs
-Some sample FANN projects writen using the Python bindings.
+Some artificial neural network projects written using the FANN Python bindings.

 ## Instructions